mcpmessenger/TeenyAI/README.md

 - **✅ Real Web Browsing**: Google, GitHub, and all websites load perfectly
 - **✅ Production Ready**: Enterprise security and performance optimizations
 - **✅ Clean Architecture**: WebView renders within DOM for proper control
+- **✅ Distribution Ready**: Standalone installers for all platforms

 ### 🔧 API Configuration
 The AI features are now ready for real page analysis!
 Configure your OpenAI API key: